 The rest of the house is normally warm but this was a manufacturing week for our farm and food business, meaning my Other Half was making sausages downstairs in the kitchen, and he prefers the temperature…

-These people are helping to fund Apple Island Wife: One Woman's Adventures on Five Acres in Tasmania.
+These people are helping to fund Apple Island Wife: Escape to Tasmania.